“Always be a first-rate version of yourself, instead of a second-rate version of somebody else.” – Judy Garland

 One-on-one presentation skills training – make your voice heard

 Move your career forward your way, banish those stage-fright fears and learn to communicate with confidence through training from experienced business coaches.
-Book your seat at our upcoming Effective Speaking & Presentation skills training course on 23 – 25 May and 6 – 8 June or visit our website to find out about our other communication skills and authentic leadership training courses.
+Book your seat at our upcoming Effective Speaking & Presentation skills training course on or visit click here to find out about our other communication skills and authentic leadership training courses.
 Each course is tailored to your specific needs, including your industry and position.

 Click here to look at Maurice Kerrigan Africa’s public course training schedule.